top of page

 Paw Paw Lake has many eutrophic characteristics.
 The lake has elevated bottom water phosphorus levels, abundant algae growth, and poor water clarity.
 During the summer months, the deep waters of the lake are devoid of dissolved oxygen.
 Historical data indicate that Paw Paw Lake is prone to periodic blooms of blue-green algae which are potentially capable of producing algal toxins.
 However, sampling has found algal toxins in Paw Paw Lake to be well below levels of concern to human health.
 Monitoring of baseline water quality conditions in Paw Paw Lake is ongoing.

-The internal release of phosphorus from the deep water sediments in Paw Paw Lake may be a significant contributor to nuisance algae growth.
+The internal release of phosphorus from the deep water sediments (depicted in the image above in red) in Paw Paw Lake may be a significant contributor to nuisance algae growth.

 bottom of page